GraphExec/Dextem/README.md

 ## Dextem.Build

 Meant to run Post-build, **Dextem.Build** is a console application that uses the default **Dextem** API to create a markdown file based on a project's XML Documentation file.
+See the full [Dextem.Build Command-Line Reference](https://github.com/GraphExec/Dextem/wiki/Dextem.Build-Command-Line-Reference).

 Simply add a line to your Post-Build event: